Baton Rouge Folklife Survey

 Funders and Partners

 The project is funded by the National Endowment for the Arts and the Library of Congress.
 The National Endowment for the Arts supports documentation of folk and traditional arts through a grant to the Louisiana Division of the Arts.
 The Library of Congress supports documentation of occupational traditions through an Archie Green Fellowship to Maida Owens and the Louisiana Folklore Society.
+The focus of the occupational traditions will be workers in small businesses with specialized skills.

 Completed Essays and Projects in Process